Which place is cheaper, Cleveland or Asheville?

 Asheville does not have museums and landmarks.

-Asheville is a nice place to visit for its restaurants.
+Asheville is a very popular place for its restaurants.
 However, Cleveland is lacking in good options for its restaurant scene.

-There are plenty of up and coming restaurants around Asheville.
+The food selection at local restaurants is excellent in Asheville.
 Downtown Asheville is filled with local restaurants that serve everything from brunch to late night snacks.
 There are many vegan and vegetarian options as well as a number of international restaurants.
 Popular local dishes include North Carolina barbeque and country ham biscuits.

 You'll find the standard options when it comes to food in Cleveland.
 Casual dining with comfort food is the way most residents prefer to eat.
 There are local foods that have made a name for themselves such as gourmet hot dogs and deli sandwiches.
 The food is also influenced by the city's German, Irish, Polish, and Italian roots.
 Pierogis, bratwurst, and chicken paprikash are all common.